webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 When enabled, the crawler will visit all the links it finds within each URL defined in the [URL input field](#crawl-start-url-urls-to-crawl) under _Crawl Scope_.

 ??? example "Crawling tags & search queries with Page List crawls"
     This setting can be useful for crawling the content of specific tags or search queries.
-Specify the tag or search query URL(s) in the _Crawl URL(s)_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.
+Specify the tag or search query URL(s) in the URL to crawl, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.

 ### Fail Crawl if Not Logged In